Robert-Mones/CarPi/README.md

 > <br/> (Stolen from Quora: https://www.quora.com/How-do-I-properly-connect-3-speakers-in-parallel-series.
 Just follow the diagram for wiring two speakers per channel or read the answer if you need to wire three per channel)

 #### Software
-There will be an image file in Releases.
-This file will allow you to flash an SD card with a working copy of the software.
-There is no additional setup, it should just work (assuming the hardware is setup properly).
-The root password is carpi.
+There is not an easy setup package ready yet, but you may clone this repository and run init.py.
+Make sure you have *mplayer* installed.

 ## Advanced Setup
 This will describe the hardware and software steps for going beyond just the Pi, a touchscreen, and the amp.

 #### Hardware
-Right now the only "advanced" feature is the backup camera, which will be added to my car soon (and thus, the software package).
+Right now the only "advanced" feature is the backup camera, which was recently added to my car (and the software package).

 | Name | Source | Price | Link |
 |---|---|---|---|